apache/openwhisk-cli/notes.md

 1. load flags, env, and .wsk (props)
 2. for each value, check and assign in order
-3. initialize client + other variables that depend on valuesz
+3. initialize client + other variables that depend on values

 config:
 - `auth`